 Did you refuse to see Solzhenitsyn because you were afraid it would harm our relationships with the Soviet Union?

-Answer will be happy to see M, S, the I note that there has been a good deal written on this subject.
+Answer I will be happy to see Mr. S. I he I note that there has been a good deal written on this subject.
 Frankly, the matter has not been well-handled at the White House.